FraunhoferIWES/foxes/docs/source/index.rst

     :align: center

 .. versionadded:: 1.6
+    Parallel results writing directly by the `calc_farm` and `calc_points` functions of the algorithm, optionally without ever constructing the complete dataset in memory.
+If the input consists of multiple files, the output can be written into consistent multiple files as well.

+.. versionadded:: 1.6
     Direct support for WRF data fields in `NEWA <https://map.neweuropeanwindatlas.eu/>`_ format, via the new ambient states class :ref:`NEWAStates<foxes.input.states.NEWAStates>`.